-With 2.5 million Kenyans living in communities that are home to mangrove forests, Mangroves are vital to coastal communities’ food sources, potable water, building material, and medicine.
+2.5 million Kenyans live in communities that are adjacent to mangrove forests.
+Mangroves are vital to costal communities’ food sources, potable water, building material, and medicine.
 However, mangrove coverage has decreased by 50% in the past 50 years.
-In 2019, the Vanga Blue Project became the world’s first mangrove restoration project funded through carbon credits.
+In 2019, the Vanga Blue Forest project expanded upon the world’s first mangrove restoration project funded through carbon credits.
 In this community-led initiative, funds are used to reforest and to support community-championed infrastructure projects.
 This case study will investigate the Mangrove conservation and carbon trading program in Vanga, Kenya.